 Building a Zero Knowledge Proof from an R1CS

-Given a circuit encoded as a rank 1 constraint system, it is possible to create a zk-proof of having a witness, albeit not a succinct one.
+Given an arithmetic circuit encoded as a Rank 1 Constraint System, it is possible to create a ZK-proof of having a witness, albeit not a succinct one.
 This article describes how to accomplish that.

-Where L, R, O are matrices with n rows and m columns, and s is the solution vector with 1 column and m rows and ⊙ is element-wise multiplication (Hadamard product).
+Where $\mathbf{L}$, $\mathbf{R}$, $\mathbf{O}$ are matrices with $n$ rows and $m$ columns, and $\mathbf{a}$ is the witness vector (containing a satisfying assignment to each of the signals in the arithmetic circuit).
+The vector $\mathbf{a}$ has 1 column and $m$ rows and $\circ$ is element-wise multiplication (Hadamard product).

 In expanded form, it looks like

-In this setup, we can prove to a verifier that we have a valid vector s simply by giving them the vector s, but with the obvious drawback that this is not a zero knowledge proof!
+In this setup, we can prove to a verifier that we have a witness vector $\mathbf{a}$ that satisfies the R1CS simply by giving them the vector $\mathbf{a}$, but with the obvious drawback that this is not a zero knowledge proof!

 Zero knowledge proof algorithm for an R1CS.